UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/pyklip/instruments/P1640_support/README.md

 `pyklip/pyklip/instruments/P1640_support/tutorial`

-A couple datacubes (with all but the essential information stripped from them) are [available here](https://sites.google.com/site/aguilarja/otherstuff/pyklip-tutorial-data).
+A couple datacubes (with all but the essential information stripped from them) are available by [clicking this link here](https://sites.google.com/site/aguilarja/otherstuff/pyklip-tutorial-data) or from the command line with `wget https://sites.google.com/site/aguilarja/otherstuff/pyklip-tutorial-data/P1640_tutorial_data.tar.gz`
 Download the tarball and unpack the fits files into the `tutorial/data` folder with the command `tar -xvf data/P1640_tutorial_data.tar.gz`

 #### Living On The Edge Version